Responding to the Crisis in Ukraine

 We are on the ground in Poland supporting various efforts focused on enabling the safe passage of disabled children and accompanied children across the Ukrainian border.
 We are aware of the risks these minors face and will continue to uphold our duty of care while also supporting the efforts of those transporting children.

-To date, we have provided vehicles and assisted vehicle delivery over the border into Ukraine filled with specific medical supplies and essential humanitarian aid, which will reach areas in the Ukraine with the greatest need.
-These vehicles will also provide additional seats to assist with emergency evacuations and some will evacuate disabled children as part of broader efforts needed to evacuate the 7.5 million children who are at risk from this conflict.
-In addition, we are working with Ukrainian partners to provide logistical support to their life saving operations for thousands of children.
+To date, we have provided vehicles and assisted vehicle delivery over the border into Ukraine filled with specific medical supplies and essential humanitarian aid, which will reach areas in Ukraine with the greatest need.
+These vehicles will also provide additional seats to assist with emergency evacuations and some will evacuate children with disabilities as part of broader efforts needed to evacuate the 7.5 million children who are at risk from this conflict.
+In addition, we are working with Ukrainian partners to provide logistical support to their life-saving operations for thousands of children.